DID it!!! Together we have raised over $300,000 to fight canine

 at UW Veterinary Care is world-renowned for making clinical advances

-in the medical treatments of cats and dogs with cancer.
+in the medical treatments of dogs and cats with cancer.

 donations to the

-Won't you consider donating to help us eliminate canine cancer?
+you please consider donating to help us eliminate canine cancer?

 ONCOLOGY TRIALS at

 Dogs with Nasal Tumors: Evaluate the Effect of Radiotherapy on

 Oral Health in Dogs

 of regulatory T cell and killer T cell numbers in blood and tumor